 Concept One: Who is in charge?

-Concept One: The final responsibility and the ultimate authority for C.A. world services should always reside in the collective conscience of our whole Fellowship.
+Concept One: The final responsibility and the ultimate authority for C.A.
+World Services should always reside in the collective conscience of our whole Fellowship.
 Suggested Reading: CA NewsGram, First Quarter 2006, Vol. 23 No. 1 “Who is in charge” C.A., like A.A., is run from the bottom up.
 Simply stated the final responsibility and ultimate…

 Concept Five: The Right of Appeal – Voicing the Minority Opinion